bensutherland/ms_oyster_popgen/README.md

 # sstacks
 Edit to use more cores and to use -g flag `./00-scripts/stacks_3_sstacks.sh`

-# see the output by:
-# grep -E 'Processing|matching loci' 10-log_files/*sstacks.log | grep -v 'haplotypes examined' - > 10-log_files/sstacks_output_trimmed.txt
-# this gives you how many loci were matched against the catalog per sample
+The log file can be viewed to see how many loci are matched against the total number of loci in the catalog (if needed).

+# populations
-# populations (basically just to get a vcf, as filtering done in next step)
+This step is basically just to create the vcf file, as filtering is done later `./00-scripts/stacks_4_populations.sh`
-./00-scripts/stacks_4_populations.sh
+Make sure to change the log likelihood to turn it off, as this doesn't work with my current data.
+--lnl_lim

+HERE
 # Filtering
 00-scripts/05_filter_vcf.py -i 05-stacks/batch_1.vcf -o 05-stacks/batch_1_filt.vcf -c 1 -m 4 -I 8 -p 70 --use_percent -a 0.01 -A 0.05 -s 20 -H 0.6